fholger/RocksmithToTab/README.md

 ![gui][gui]

 #### Current version
-The current version is v0.9.9.
-You can download it at https://sourceforge.net/projects/rocksmithtotab/files/Releases/.
+The current version is v1.0.
+Find it at http://www.rocksmithtotab.de .

 #### Basic use